-This charming house at No. 212 is one of a row of six surviving houses (Nos.
+This charming house at No. 216 is one of a row of six surviving houses (Nos.
 208-218) built between 1861 and 1865 as a speculative venture for several successive developers.
 As such, they may be seen as representative examples of New York City row house development during the 1860s.
 The builders, Warren and Ransom Beman and John Buckley, were probably responsible for the design.
 While the Italianate style had been popular for row house design in New York during the 1850s and 1860s, this row is given particular distinction by the treatment of the elliptically-arched door and window openings, which are very unusual on Italianate-style houses.

 The block of East 78th Street between Second and Third Avenues on which this row is located was considered a part of the village of Yorkville at the time of construction.
 Until 1851 the block was part of the property of the City of New York known as the Common Lands.
-In 1852 the Third Avenue Railroad opened, making it possible for residents of Yorkville to commute to lower Manhattan.
+In 1852 the Third Avenue Rail-road opened, making it possible for residents of Yorkville to commute to lower Manhattan.

-Although the residential sections of the city had gradually moved northward from the lower tip of the island during the 19th century, the block was still undeveloped in 1861 when Howard A, Martin purchased 200 feet of property fronting the south side of East 78th Street.
+Although the residential sections of the city had gradually moved northward from the lower tip of the island during the 19th century, the block was still undeveloped in 1861 when Howard A. Martin purchased 200 feet of property fronting the south side of East 78th Street.
 As a condition of sale, Martin was assessed \$128 for the opening of 78th Street in a judgment handed down by the New York State Supreme Court in 1860.
 Martin subdivided his property into fifteen lots (Nos.
 206-234), each 13 feet 4 inches wide; construction had already begun when William H. Brower, an investment broker, purchased them in 1862.
 Because each of the fifteen lots was the same width and the same builders were responsible for the construction of all, the fifteen houses in the row were probably identical in appearance even though Brower sold all of the properties to several different owners before construction was completed in 1865.
 The four-year construction period is long for a row of houses of this type in New York City, but the rate of building was affected by the occurrence of the Civil War during these years.
 Samuel O. Howe, also an investment broker, purchased the properties at Nos.
-210-218 in 1864; after the houses were completed in 1865, he sold this house, No. 212, and No. 216 to Eugene McGrath.
-McGrath lived in one of the houses for a short time, 1 Late in 1865, McGrath sold No. 212 to Joseph Bissicks who moved in the following year.
-Bissicks purchased the adjoining house at No. 210 in 1867, and in 1868 Bissicks sold both houses to Adolphus G. Mandel who was in the varnish-selling business.
-Mandel treated them as an investment and did not live there.
+210-218 in 1864; after the houses were completed in 1865, he sold this house, No. 216, and No. 212 to Eugene McGrath.
+McGrath lived in one of the houses for a short time.
+1 Later that year, McGrath sold No. 216 to Maria Ann Thorne, wife of Charles R. Thorne, who did not live there.
+The first owner-resident was Mrs. Sarah Adler, a widow, who purchased the house in 1868.

-The brick house at No. 212 rises three stories above a basement.
-Because the house is only 13 feet 4 inches wide, the facade has only two bays.
+The brick house at No. 216 rises three stories above a basement, Because the house is only 13 feet 4 inches wide, the facade has only two bays.
 Each has distinctive elliptically-arched openings which are very unusual for an Italianate design.
-A tall stoop leads to the doorway at the left with original arched transom.
+A tall stoop leads to the doorway at the left.
 Both the doorway and the full-height parlor window have crisply-detailed stone enframements with decorated keystones.
-The ellipticallyarched windows at the second and third stories have similar enframements.
+The elliptically-arched windows at the second and third stories have similar enframements.
 Projecting sills resting on corbels accent the window bases.
 All the window sash are original.
-Crowning the facade is a handsome cornice with closelyspaced vertical brackets.
-Original ironwork may be seen lining the stoop.
-All of these elements work together to create a particularly indeworthy Italianate row house design.
+Crowning the facade is a handsome cornice with closely-spaced vertical brackets.
+All of these elements work together to create a particularly noteworthy Italianate row house design.